Alex-M-Yordanov/ScraperProject/README.md

 # ScrapperProject
-### This is a site that provides single-page scraping from 3 sites by inputting keywords into a searchbar.
+### This is a site that provides single-page scraping from 3 sites using user input.

 ### Usage: